makeabilitylab/makeabilitylabwebsite/README.md

 3. Build the docker images.
 Run `docker build .` or `docker build . -t <tag>`--the latter allows you to tag your build with a name (we recommend tagging it as `makelab_image` for easy access).
 This step takes a while the first time (~2-3 min).
 If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built <tag>` to get your tag.

 4. Running the container.
 Once the image has built, run `docker-compose -f docker-compose-local-dev.yml up`, this will bring up both the postgres container for the database and the website containers.
 For future reference, running `docker-compose up -d` will allow you to continue using the same terminal and none of the output messages will be displayed.
+Alternatively, we have created this convenient bash shell script `run-docker-local-dev.sh`, which you can use instead.

 5. Create the superuser.
 In another terminal, navigate to the project home directory using the `cd` command and open an interactive bash terminal in the website container using `docker exec -it makeabilitylabwebsite_website_1 bash`.
 Once inside the bash terminal, run `python manage.py createsuperuser`.